Research Fuels Progress

-Jointly funded with the Meil Family Foundation and Project Heart, ACHA is funding six research grants in 2019 to advance the science of congenital heart disease (CHD) in adults, including three provider grants and three fellow grants.
+Jointly funded with the Meil Family Foundation, Project Heart, and the Dale Amorosia Heart Fund, ACHA is funding six research grants in 2019 to advance the science of congenital heart disease (CHD) in adults, including three provider grants and three fellow grants.

 With the advent of this new ACHA program, we can continue to improve the lives of CHD patients and future generations in partnership with medical professionals.

 Click here for the news story and more on each grant.

 ACHA wants our community to know how important research is in improving the quality of care and the quality of life for people with adult congenital heart disease.
 We work to inform patients and caregivers about open studies, to support research and to develop partnerships that advance the research agenda for ACHD.

 You can help advance research in adult congenital heart disease by:

 - Advocating for research funding for ACHD